JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

-The following table shows which gates in Quantum Music Playground may have control (and anti-control) gate modifiers, as well as how many modifiers may be used with the gate.
+The Table 1 shows which gates in Quantum Music Playground may have control (and anti-control) gate modifiers, as well as how many modifiers may be used with the gate.

 | Gate                                                         | Max control modifiers |
 | ------------------------------------------------------------ | --------------------- |